aajanki/spacy-fi/README.md

 # Experimental Finnish language model for SpaCy

 Finnish language model for [SpaCy](https://spacy.io/).
-The model contains POS tagger, dependency parser, word vectors, token frequencies, lemmatizer (libvoikko).
+The model contains POS tagger, dependency parser, word vectors, token frequencies and a lemmatizer (libvoikko).
 See below for notes about NER.

 ## Install the Finnish language model